Frequently Asked Questions

 - Greenbelt land being built on and developed

 - The current crossing issues that we are all aware of, not being resolved by Option C3, traffic will have increased by the time C3 is finished to the extent that the current crossing will still be above full capacity once C3 is built.

+Following NH's submission of the LTC Development Consent Order (DCO) application a decision will be made as to whether the application will be accepted or not.
+If accepted then you will be able to register as an Interested Party, to allow you the chance to keep having your say through the DCO Examination process.
+There are details of what you can do here and we will keep updating this as things progress!
 The group is made up of local resident volunteers.
 Whether it's helping leaflet your area when needed, or legal advice, if you feel you can help in anyway, we'd love to here from you!
 Get in touch here!

 We hope this list of FAQs, alongside the rest of the website, helps to answer any questions you may have.
 If not then pop over to our Facebook Group, our Twitter account, or send us an email and ask away!